Can You Sue for Car Accidents in Arkansas if There Is No Police Report?

 Arkansas Motor Vehicle Accident Report Form SR-1 can be found online, and you can submit this by mail, in person, or by e-mail.
 The form requires biographical info for all drivers involved and the owner of each vehicle.
 It also requires info about the cars (make, model, license plate number, etc.), location of the accident, cost of damages, names of injured people, etc. The form also comes with another form, a Verification of Liability Insurance Form SR-21, which your insurance company needs to submit to prove you have insurance.

 You usually need to submit this form even if police responded to the scene of the crash and filed their own report.
 This form may not become valuable evidence in court, but it does still help you fulfill your legal duties.

 Filing a Car Accident Lawsuit Without a Police Report

 When you take your case to court, a police report usually cannot be used as evidence.
-However, a police report is still extremely valuable for your attorney.
+However, a police report is still extremely valuable for your Fayetteville AR personal injury lawyer.
 The official report of a police officer provides information about everyone involved in the crash, any witnesses that stayed to speak to police, and the police officers who responded.
 The report may also contain pictures which can be used as evidence in court.
 The police report is often an important cornerstone in building the case, but the information contained in the report cannot be used as evidence.

 Evidence allowed at trial must follow the Rules of Evidence.
 One important rule in any trial is the rule against “hearsay.”
 Any statements made out of court cannot be used as evidence in court to prove that what the statements say is true.
 Police reports are secondhand information recorded to keep a record of the accident.
 You cannot use the statements in the report as proof of where the accident occurred, who was involved, what cars were involved, etc. However, you can use the testimony of the officer who created it and the people mentioned in the report.